awesome-productivity/apps/README.md

 ## Based on board / canvas
 ### Miro.com
-Does not support spell check
+Does not support russian spell check in app
 ### Affine.pro
 ### Obsidian.md (partially)